If I had to pick a perfect small town to sum up the best of New England, Glastonbury on the east bank of the Connecticut River would come close.

 Travel south and you’ll be in rolling hills coated with deciduous woodland, orchards and berry farms.
+I don’t need to tell you that the colors in fall are out of this world.

 Every October, the Apple Harvest & Music Festival is a roaring success, attracting tens of thousands to the town’s Riverfront Park over three days.